arubyist/tipping_calculator/README.md

-# README
+# Tip Calculator

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+Meant to be a very basic tipping calculator where you put in your cost of the meal and choose the percentage you want to tip, and it will show you the total cost